angyansheng/100theorems/100theorems.md

 - Riemann surface: complex manifold of (complex) dimension 1
 - Motivated by the problems of parametrising algebraic curves over C (Klein), and discrete subgroups of PSL(2,R) (Poincare)
 - Corollary: _"Every Riemann surface admits a conformal metric of constant curvature."_
+- Can be seen as geometrisation in 2 dimensions, cf. __Thurston geometrisation__

 __Lebesgue dominated convergence theorem__ (1908)\
 _"Let (f<sub>n</sub>) be a sequence of real-valued measurable functions which converge pointwise to f.
 If there exists an integrable function g such that |f<sub>n</sub>| ≤ g for all n, then the Lebesgue integral of |f<sub>n</sub>-f| tends to 0."_